Cost to Move a Radiator

 Type of Radiator

-Cast iron radiators can take a lot longer to install than classic radiators as they are much heavier and therefore more difficult to move.
+For example, cast iron radiators can take a lot longer to install than classic radiators as they are much heavier, and therefore more difficult to move.

 Extra Plumbing Work

-If any extra plumbing is needed to complete the job, this can also add additional time on to the job and therefore will result in extra costs.
+If any extra plumbing is needed to complete the job, this will result in extra costs.

-Extra plumbing work may also require the use of extra materials and so the overall cost of the job will add up as you’re spending more on the things needed to complete the work.
+Extra plumbing work may also require the use of extra materials, and so the overall cost of the job will rise.

 movingradiator1